-The responses to each of these various scenarios led to a reduction in the number of consumers describing themselves as "neutral" and an increase in the number of positive responses.
+The responses to each of these various value scenarios led to an increase in the number of positive responses regarding willingness to share data.

 The graph shows the combined effect of the initial explanation of the concept plus the impact of the supplementary question on the reduced consumer base (i.e., Those who responded as "neutral", "unlikely" or "very unlikely".